whosonfirst/whosonfirst-properties/properties/mz/README.md

 * `0` is false
 * `1` is true

+Used when Mapzen suspects the record is bad or inappropriate but additional confirmation is needed before the feature is deprecated.
 Records with a `1` value are recommended to be hidden from map display and search unless explicitly asked for by name.

 ## is_hard_boundary